24.04.2026

 In New Zealand, the final reading of the online casino bill took place

 The New Zealand Parliament has passed a bill regulating online casinos in its third and final reading.
-It is now headed for royal assent and could come into effect as early as May.
+It is now set to be submitted for royal assent and could come into force as early as May.

-The legislation aims to enhance consumer protection and provides for the creation of a licensed online casino market: the country's authorities plan to issue up to 15 licenses through a competitive process overseen by the Ministry of Internal Affairs.
+The law aims to enhance consumer protection and establishes a licensed online casino market: the country's authorities plan to issue up to 15 licenses through a competitive process overseen by the Ministry of Internal Affairs.
 Applications are expected to open in July, with a deadline of December 1, 2026.

-The new model for controlling online casinos includes stringent requirements for operators.
-The regulator will have broad powers, including issuing warnings, removal orders, and fines of up to NZD 5 million (USD 2.93 million) for severe violations.
+The new model for controlling online casinos includes strict requirements for operators.
+The regulator will have broad powers, including issuing warnings, orders for removal, and fines up to 5 million New Zealand dollars (2.93 million US dollars) for serious violations.

-The law also applies to overseas operators if their online casinos are accessible in New Zealand.
-Companies that fail to submit an application in time will be required to cease operations in the country.
+The law also applies to foreign operators if their online casinos are accessible in New Zealand.
+Companies that do not submit their applications in time will be required to cease operations in the country.

 Source: